 Michelangelo Buonarroti was born on 6 March 1475, in a Florentine village called Caprese.
 His father was a serving magistrate of the Florentine Republic and came from an important family.

-However, Michelangelo did not wish to imitate his father’s career, and was attracted by the artistic world.
+However, Michelangelo did not wish to imitate his father’s career and was attracted to the artistic world.
 At the time, this was considered an inferior occupation for a family of his standing.
 But, aged 13, Michelangelo was apprenticed to Domenico Ghirlandaio, the leading fresco wall painter in Florence.
-Here Michelangelo learned some of the basic painting techniques, and also taught himself new skills such as sculpting.
+Here Michelangelo learned some of the basic painting techniques and also taught himself new skills such as sculpting.

 Michelangelo was born in the heart of the Renaissance movement, at exactly the right place – Florence.
 But, despite being at the heart of the Renaissance, Florence was undergoing tremendous political turmoil.
 His first patrons, the de’ Medicis, lost power and Michelangelo was forced to look elsewhere for commissions.
 In 1496, he travelled to Rome where he began a long relationship of doing commissions for the Popes who were making St Peter’s Basilica a pinnacle of Western art.
 It was in 1496 that he began work on his beloved Pietà, commissioned by a French cardinal-diplomat, Jean Bilhères.
 The Pietà is a tender and compassionate sculpture of the Virgin Mary, holding her crucified son Jesus Christ.
 The sculpture captured so much power and tender emotion that his reputation rose rapidly.